joinpursuit/Pursuit-Core-Standards/curricula/ios.md

 <details>
 <summary>NSCache, Images</summary>
-<p>Know how to implement NSCache to deliver your own customize caching persistence for your app's needs.
+<p>We expect fellows to know how to implement NSCache to deliver your own customize caching persistence for your app's needs.
 Create a custom wrapper to cache images from an asynchrous network request.
 Know the difference betwween Dictionary and NSCache.</p>
 </details>

 <details>
 <summary>Custom Delegation</summary>
-<p>Now we have seen how iOS implements built-in delegation through UITableView, UISearchBar etc, the fellow will be able to create their own custom delegation on the objects to trigger events.
+<p>We expect fellows will be able to create their own custom delegation on the objects to trigger events.
 Understand the necessary steps involved in creating a custom protocol.
 Be able to handle memory managemnt to avoid retain cycles in custom delegates.</p>
 </details>

 <details>
 <summary>DSA Sorting</summary>
-<p>Know the various array sorting algorithms and their runtimes</p>
+<p>We expect fellows to know the various array sorting algorithms and their runtimes</p>
 <ul>
 <li>Insertion Sort</li>
 <ul>